Christian Haas and Andreas Murkudis make the perfect match in Berlin

 Surprises of colour emerge in the space, while smaller objects create a sense of poetry amongst the muted tones of many of the larger furniture sculptures.
 Haas’ home away from home is set against Murkudis’ greyscale backdrop – ‘from small scale to big scale, I do not like to be limited in a few product categories, I have a general interest to design everything for a home,’ Haas explains.
 Murkudis’ touch is seen in his favourite Haas products like the Ropes lighting and the ethereal glass objects Haas made for Theresienthal in 2011.

 Haas has a lot in the pipeline following the show’s takedown in December, including new tableware, cutlery and Portuguese basket woven lighting.
-Likewise, Murkudis’ 2020 calender is looking busy too with new exhibitions and projects.
+Likewise, Murkudis’ 2020 calendar is looking busy too with new exhibitions and projects.
 Watch this space. §